leenathomas01/SMA-SIB/IMPLEMENTATION.md

 # Even "temporary" creates a window for compromise
 ```

-The dirty input exists only in volatile memory during processing, then is gone.
+The input exists only in volatile memory during processing.

 ---